wavemaker/docs/learn/how-tos/sending-email-using-java-service.md

 ```

 - You should specify the values for connector properties in profiles.
-- Once you are done with importing an connector Zip into the Wavemaker Studio,It will automatically provide the above properties in development.properties file.
+- Once you are done with importing an emailconnector Zip into the Wavemaker Studio,It will automatically provide the above properties in development.properties file.
-- If you want to provide other than the above properties for connector you can do it by using Java services.
+- If you want to provide other than the above properties for emailconnector you can do it through Java services.
 - Add the below Import statement to the your Javaservice.

 ```java